TheJacksonLaboratory/HPOworkbench/docs/github.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 First navigate to a disease of interest as above.
 Then, click on the ``New annotation`` radio button.
 Then
-use the autocomplete field or the HPO ontology hierarchy on the left to find the term you would like to
+use the autocomplete field or the HPO hpoOntology hierarchy on the left to find the term you would like to
 propose as a new annotation for the disease.
 Then, click on the ``Suggest new annotation`` button to
 open a new GitHub issue as above.
 Again, please modify the text to provide information to support the suggestion.
 Use the *Report mistaken annotation* if you have found an error in the annotations for some disease.